geeksam/railsdocs.org/pages/about.md

 or
 [very oddly formatted thus hiding the content](http://api.rubyonrails.org/classes/ActionView/Helpers.html) due to quirks of the docs generator.

-I kept having a sense of deja vu; "I know there's a great page for XYZ, but I forget where."

 ## I'm a Rails App Developer ##